 Topologically critical groups have an interesting property: every subgroup is either dense (those of full rank) or discrete (those of lesser rank).

-Let $\TO(G)$ denote the isomorphism class of $\Z + \sum \alpha_i \Z \subset \R$, that is, \wrt continuous maps (alternatively, we may view the group as a totally ordered group, and use order-preserving group isomorphisms; the resulting equivalence classes are the same, since in this case, any continuous map is either order-preserving or its negative is).
+Let $\TO(G)$ denote the isomorphism class of the inclusion $\Z + \sum \alpha_i \Z \subset \R$, that is, \wrt continuous maps.
+Alternatively, we may view the group as a totally ordered group (the ordering inherited from $\R$), and use order-preserving group isomorphisms between $ G = \Z + \sum \alpha_i \Z $; the resulting equivalence classes are the same, since in this case, any continuous map is either order-preserving or its negative is.

 \Lem Lemma \fivone.
 Suppose $G$ and $H$ are topologically critical groups \st $\TO (G) \iso \TO (H)$.
 Then $H$ and $G$ are continuously isomorphic.